2021 Florida SARE MSP Proposal FAMU

 Abstract:

 Florida activities for 2021-2022 will build upon the basic framework for the model state program.
 Planned activities include integrating results of SARE funded research and Extension activities, and other relevant research, and using this information as resources for educational programs.
-We also plan to continue to strengthen our focus on targeted training for state and county Extension faculty, representatives of non-profit organizations, representatives of state and federal government agencies, and farmer representatives.
-To fulfill the priorities and objectives of our program, our training funds will be used to address programs in three subject matter areas:
+We also plan to continue to strengthen our focus on targeted training for state and county Extension faculty, representatives of non-profit organizations, representatives of state and federal government agencies, limited resource farmers and farmers from underrepresented populations.
+To fulfill the priorities and objectives of our program, our training funds will be used to address programs in several areas:

-(1) new and emerging solutions for Florida agricultural production,
+(1) new and emerging solutions for Florida agricultural production (including niche market development),

 (2) advancing Extension capacity in sustainable agriculture, and